magbanum/magbanum.tech-backup/cl379j71z040mmgnv4nbz3w44.md

 ### Create a template for the homepage

-This is the second last step of our tutorial.
+This is the last step of our tutorial.
 We need a template to show our photos and the PhotoForm to upload photos with alt names.
 We have already defined the template name in View as ```home.html``` so we will create the same in a new directory ```gallery/templates/gallery/home.html``` and add the following code.

 ```
 ./gallery/templates/gallery/home.html